 “The fat on my abdomen is already getting softer.”

 “Never worked.
 Purchased 3 over the course of a month or two, so let that be a guide.
 Would just stop when you tried to increase the strength.
 Needless to say, since I never got one to work for 6+ weeks, I was unable to use it per their tag line and get my core down.
 Waste of time and money.”

 “I’ve used this type of product for about a decade and know that some are really good and some are virtually worthless.
 I already had a SlenderTone ab belt that does work well so decided to try this arm one.
 On it’s lower settings it works well as a massage type device to sooth muscles and relieve general soreness and stiffness.
 At it’s highest settings it’s actually a very effective workout for the arms.
 The controller uses a rechargeable battery that charges quickly but runs down fairly fast also.
 It will need to be recharged after two or three sessions but in comparison to buying new batteries all the time it’s a good money saver.”

 The Bottom Line – Does Slendertone Work?

 Is it time to clear the shelves of Slendertone or Slendertone Abs5?
-We like that there’s some clinical support and if you are already relatively fit, you may notice some changes.
-However, we are hesitant to suggest it to those of you trying to lose weight as it won’t help with calorie burn.
+We like that there’s some clinical support, and if you are already relatively fit, you may notice some changes.
+However, we are hesitant to suggest it to those trying to lose weight as it won’t help with calorie burn.

 If you’re ready to lose weight, we suggest going straight to a program that’s clinically proven to help you reach your weight-loss goals.